vothuckhanhhuyen/continuous-neuralodes/README.md

-# Nesterov Neural Ordinary Differential Equations
+# Continuous Neural Ordinary Differential Equations

-This is the official implementation of Nesterov Neural Ordinary Differential Equations.

 ## Main requirements
 The code base in in Python.
 The following packages are required: